yashisharma/HomeVoiceAssistant/README.md

 If I forgot to credit you, please send me a message so I can add you!

-Current state:
+Current state: <br />
   Totally uncommented.
 Sorry guys!
-I'll work on that
+I'll work on that  <br />
   The program runs well, and detects/processes audio correctly most of the time.
-Need to work on accuracy a bit.
+Need to work on accuracy a bit.  <br />
   It should work with any audio backend.
 I've tested it on Alsa and pulse, as well as a little work with JACK.
-Just change the audio device in pyVoicePoll.py
+Just change the audio device in pyVoicePoll.py  <br />
   I also have a program that controls the lighting on my Logitech g910 keyboard based off of voice recognition status, so I always have a monitor for what the program is doing.
-That is using simple UDP communication between the two computers.
+That is using simple UDP communication between the two computers.  <br />

 Feature todo list: